TAMS-Group/bio_ik/README.md

     catkin_make
   ```

-* Configure Moveit to use bio-ik as the kinematics solver.
+* Configure Moveit to use bio-ik as the kinematics solver (see next section).
 * Use Moveit to plan and execute motions or use your own code
   together with `move_group` node to move your robot.